 How to Tell Which Apps Are Draining Your iPhone Battery

-Since the release of iOS 8, iPhone users have been able to track their battery usage in a very fine-grained manner.
+iPhone users can track their battery usage in a very fine-grained manner.
 This allows us to find the cause of iPhone battery drain, if it is being caused by an app.
 The iPhone “Battery Usage” panel keeps track of how much energy is used by your apps and native iPhone features, thus allowing you to analyze where the drain is coming from.

 If you are experiencing iPhone battery drain with an older model, which has been subjected to long-term use over several years, it might simply be a case of wear and tear.
 The battery in your iPhone can only survive so many cycles of charging and discharging, see our guide on iPhone battery health for more information on how to check your iPhone battery health.
 Another issue could be the calibration of your iPhone battery.
 Learn how to re-calibrate your iPhone battery here.

 Open up your “Settings” and tap “Battery”.
 Then check the section “Battery Usage” to see a list of apps that are the top causes of iPhone battery drain.

 Every operation on your iPhone requires energy, so you’ll see parts of the system such as “Phone” or “Settings” appear on this list as well.
 This is by no means a problem!
 Naturally, a lot of your favorite apps will turn up on this list.
 Only when a certain app uses up most of your battery and you weren’t using to very much, you should be concerned and maybe consider either reinstalling the app or removing it or maybe restricting the Background Activities.

 Which apps are use the most energy on my iPhone?